PiterWeb/RemoteController/README.md

 - Setup latest ViGEm Bus : https://github.com/nefarius/ViGEmBus/releases
 - Download the latest Remote Controller executable : https://github.com/PiterWeb/RemoteController/releases/tag/release
+- ✅ You are ready to use it

 ### Use cases ✨

 - Play with friends
 - Controll other windows machines with a gamepad
+- Create a gaming cloud platform based on windows server (it would require some modifications to interact with the shell instead of the UI)

 ### Features 🧩